dantan123/tweeter/README.md

 # Tweeter Project

-Tweeter is a single-page Twitter clone that lets users share their ideas with friends.
+Tweeter :bird: is a single-page Twitter clone that lets users share their ideas with friends.

 ## [Final Product](docs/)